How media influences your child at 9-18 years

 - Are there signs that this person is an influencer?

 During an election campaign, you and your child could look at political news and memes together.
-Encourage your child to ask:
+Ask:

 - What ideas are being promoted in this news story or meme?